fossi-foundation/fossi-foundation.github.io/_posts/2019-03-30-latchup-portland-details.md

 ## Sponsorship announcement

 We're pleased to announce [SiFive](https://www.sifive.com) as Major Sponsors of the event.
-SiFive unwavering in their support of the open source digital design community and it's an honur for the first Latch-Up to receive their support.
+SiFive are unwavering in their support of the open source digital design community and it's an honour for the first Latch-Up to receive their support.

 ## Conference dinner